 Cafe Press: You can upload a design that will undergo approval.
 Once it’s accepted, it will be printed on shirts, posters and so on.

 Art Fire: Another platform that will help get your work in front of thousands of buyers within minutes.

 Folksy: Great place to sell handmade gifts and other arts and crafts.

 Question & Answer

 I’m one of the many that would hop onto a Q&A site when Google can’t do me right.
 There are many popular platforms that help personalize an answer for those in need.
-If you have expertise in a few areas, this might be a great way to earn a couple extra dollars while traveling!
+If you have expertise in a few areas, this might be a great way to make money while traveling!
 Some sites you can sign up to help those in need can be Web Answers, JustAnswer and LivePerson.

 Need some motivation to get you off your feet?
 Read these traveler’s inspiring stories!